Charles R. Calhoun Collection of Hurricane Preparedness Research

 Biographical / Historical

-Collection is arranged in five series: Project Impact Papers, Book Research Papers, Book Publication Papers, Callaz Alliance Papers, and Personal Papers.
-Series are arrnged in sub-series such as correspondence, articles, and publications.
+Collection is arranged in two series: The Hurricanes Are Coming! and FEMA Project Impact.
+Series are arranged in sub-series such as correspondence, articles, and publications.

-This collection was donated by Charles Calhoun in July 2005.
+This collection was donated by Charles R. Calhoun in July 2005.

 - Charles R. Calhoun Collection of Hurricane Preparedness Research